Air Conditioning Heating and Ventilation Leader

-The network manages operation, monitoring, scheduling (daily, weekly, yearly) error email, personal browser, tenant billing and maintenance diagnostic information.
-There are a variety of remote controllers and timers to satisfy the exact level of tenant control on a zone-by-zone basis, while providing the ultimate in individualized control.
-You can also integrate CMCN with a Building Management System (BMS) using LonWorks or BACnet® for collective control of all building systems.
+The network manages the operation, monitoring, scheduling (daily, weekly, yearly) error email, personal browser, tenant billing, and maintenance diagnostic information.
+There are a variety of remote controllers and timers to satisfy the exact level of tenant control on a zone-by-zone basis while providing the ultimate in individualized control.
+You can also integrate CMCN with a Building Management System (BMS) using LonWorks or BACnet® for a collective control of all building systems.

 Corporate Responsibility and Initiatives

 Mitsubishi Electric Cooling & Heating is a corporate member of the U.S. Green Building Council (USGBC) and is committed to sustainable products and design.
 They were the first company to introduce the VRF solution into the United States and the first to embrace RoHS standards.
 Mitsubishi Electric Cooling & Heating was also the first HVAC company to eliminate the use of lead and mercury in its products.
 Additionally, they voluntarily switched an entire product line to environmentally friendly R410A refrigerant.
 This innovation means higher pressure for greater performance and a reduction in equipment size and piping size.

 CITY MULTI technology is designed to allow building owners and designers as many possibilities to attain LEED® points including Energy and Atmosphere and Indoor Air Quality points.

 All Mitsubishi Electric Cooling & Heating products follow standards and guidelines as set forth by the ENERGY STAR®, EPA, ARI, ASHRAE, UL, ETL, and ISO.

 There’s a more efficient use of energy with INVERTER technology and zoning and smaller, more recyclable units.
 As much as 89.8 percent of the materials used to build a standard CITY MULTI system component is recyclable.